-- Amount of cargo annually - Number of airlines and/or individuals using the airport annually - Number of destinations served - All additional activities and operations at the airport must also be included, whether they bring in revenue to the airport and/or the municipality or not, i.e. flight schools, balloon launch, charity shows,\ leasing hangar space, etc. Business plans should be between two to five pages long. - Master Plan master plans should include details of future operation activities: - Number of airlines that have expressed interest in airport expansion - Projected increase in the number of flights, passengers, amount of cargo, destinations, and expected revenue over the next five to 25 years. - All planned additional activities and operations at the airport must also be included, whether they bring in revenue to the airport and/or the municipality or not, i.e. flight schools, balloon launch, charity shows, leasing hangar space, etc. Master plans should be between two and five pages long. - Supporting documentation engineering reports, planning studies and/or \ condition surveys. - Partnership a description of how the proposed project links into the transportation system in the area, any cooperation with another municipality and confirmation of any participation by industry/private sector involved in the project. - Outside Funding if municipality has been able to leverage funding from another source, i.e. the federal government or private sector, include the amount and source of funding as a benefit. - Alignment with Government of Alberta's Four Priority Areas - Applications should outline how projects will exhibit economic, social, environmental and/or innovation benefits.
+- Amount of cargo annually - Number of airlines and/or individuals using the airport annually - Number of destinations served - All additional activities and operations at the airport must also be included, whether they bring in revenue to the airport and/or the municipality or not, i.e. flight schools, balloon launch, charity shows, leasing hangar space, etc. Business plans should be between two to five pages long. - Master Plan master plans should include details of future operation activities: - Number of airlines that have expressed interest in airport expansion - Projected increase in the number of flights, passengers, amount of cargo, destinations, and expected revenue over the next five to 25 years. - All planned additional activities and operations at the airport must also be included, whether they bring in revenue to the airport and/or the municipality or not, i.e. flight schools, balloon launch, charity shows, leasing hangar space, etc. Master plans should be between two and five pages long. - Supporting documentation engineering reports, planning studies and/or condition surveys. - Partnership a description of how the proposed project links into the transportation system in the area, any cooperation with another municipality and confirmation of any participation by industry/private sector involved in the project. - Outside Funding if municipality has been able to leverage funding from another source, i.e. the federal government or private sector, include the amount and source of funding as a benefit. - Alignment with Government of Alberta's Four Priority Areas - Applications should outline how projects will exhibit economic, social, environmental and/or innovation benefits.

 Supporting documentation, such as business plans, master plans, and engineering reports must be included in the application being delivered in person or by mail to your Alberta Transportation Regional Office, or attached in the department's online application system, Municipal Grants Management Application.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.